formr/formr.github.io/index.md

 </div>

 <div class="alert alert-warning">
-<i class="fa fa-warning"></i> Formr does not have database or email capabilities - there are plenty of great classes out there that do that much, much better than I ever could.
+<i class="fa fa-warning"></i> Formr does not have database capabilities, and very limited email capabilities; there are plenty of great classes out there that do that much, much better than I ever could.
 </div>